Angular-Azure-Workshop/workshop-modules/01-storage-and-devops.md

 # Module 1: Azure Storage and DevOps
-The completion of this module will result in you hosting an Angular application on Azure Blob Storage and deploying releases through Azure DevOps
+The completion of this module will result in you hosting an Angular application on Azure Blob Storage and deploying releases through Azure DevOps.

 ---